vinyldns/vinyldns/DEVELOPER_GUIDE.md

 Integration tests are used to test integration with _real_ dependent services.
 We use Docker to spin up those backend services for integration test development.

-1. Integration tests are currently only in the `api` module.
-Go to the module in sbt `project api`
+1. Integration tests are currently only in the `api`, `dynamo`, and `mysql` modules.
+Go to the target module in sbt, example: `project api`
 1. Type `dockerComposeUp` to start up dependent background services
 1. Run all integration tests by typing `it:test`.
 1. Run an individual integration test by typing `it:testOnly *MyIntegrationSpec`
 1. You can background compile as well if working on a single spec by using `~it:testOnly *MyIntegrationSpec`
+1. You must stop (`dockerComposeStop`) and start (`dockerComposeUp`) the dependent services before you rerun the tests.
+1. For the mysql module, you may need to wait up to 30 seconds after starting the services before running the tests for setup to complete.

 #### Running both